 Fascia Boards & Furring Strips

-If the wood is not structurally sound (i.e rotten) then e would then take down the original boards and soffits and replace them.
+Here at Gutter Guru, we take pride in our work and always go the extra mile to provide our customers with a service that they can be proud of, therefore if the wood becomes rotten, we would then take down the original boards and soffits and replace them.
 The soffits could also be vented to allow air flow into the loft space to help fight against dry rot etc. This is all topped off with new gutter to give you a nice clean look to your roofline.

 Fascia boards, also known as soffit boards, are siding panels placed between your gutter and the exterior wall of your property.
 An exterior fascia board, usually made of wood or metal, covers the openings between the rafters of the fascia and, with the soffit, encloses the attic space of the home.
-Fascias are generally used not only to hold up, but also to stabilize gutters.
-Nowadays, fascia boards are playing a key role, that’s why they can be found on many of today’s modern homes.
-You might think they are not important, but getting your fascia board installed will actually make the difference.
+Fascias are generally used not only to hold up but to stabilize gutters.
 Get in contact with us today and get your fascia gutter now!

 Fascia board materials